Dilesh-Bisen/Dilesh-Bisen/README.md

 ## Hi there 👋

-I'm Dilesh Bisen, a passionate Computer Science student at the Indian Institute of Information Technology, Pune.
-I specialize in full-stack development and competitive programming, with a strong foundation in various programming languages and frameworks.
-I am always eager to collaborate on innovative tech projects and continuously strive to enhance my skills.

-- 🔭 I’m currently working on full-stack projects utilizing technologies such as Django, React.js, Next.js, Node.js, and more.
+Hi, I'm Dilesh Bisen, currently  pursuing a B.Tech in third year CSE at IIIT Pune.
+I have a strong foundation in programming , and I enjoy working on full-stack development projects using technologies like React, Next.js, MERN stack and Django.
+I’ve built several projects, including a financial management application which helped me develop problem-solving skills and a keen eye for user experience.
+Outside of coding, I love tackling competitive programming challenges on platforms like LeetCode and CodeChef, where I’ve achieved decent rankings.
+I’m passionate about learning new technologies and applying them to solve real-world problems.
+Looking forward to discussing how I can contribute to your team!

 - 👯 I’m looking to collaborate on innovative tech projects.

 ---